“A Lucinda Williams for Gen X’ers.”

 “One of the strongest voices in town.
 She is also the author of affecting, emotion-bearing songs that are clothed in attractive, melodic garb.”

 GARRISON STARR thought she was done playing music.
-A lifetime of trauma, from her upbringing in a fundamentalist Christian household in Mississippi to more than two decades navigating the music industry, left her spirit broken.
-With her days as a major-label artist behind her, the Grammy nominated singer, songwriter, and producer was ready to pack it in.
+A lifetime of trauma, from her upbringing in a fundamentalist Christian household to more than two decades navigating the music industry, left her spirit broken.
+With her days as a major-label artist behind her, the GRAMMY™nominated singer, songwriter, and producer was ready to pack it in.

 That an artist of Starr’s caliber should feel this way seems unfathomable.
 She scored her first hit with 1997’s acclaimed “Superhero,” then went on to release 15 solo albums and tour with Melissa Etheridge, Mary Chapin Carpenter, and Lilith Fair.
 Starr’s songs appeared on countless TV shows like Grey’s Anatomy and Pretty Little Liars.
 She even collaborated with close friend Margaret Cho on a comedy album and podcast.